-CAUTI is the most common hospital infection and accounts for about 30-40% of all hospital acquired infections and is a major source of hospital sepsis and related deaths in acute care hospitals $^{16}$ .
-Our study examined bacterial POUTI rate in postoperative patients at Al-Thawra University Hospital along with testing for common risk factors and common pathogens associated with bacterial post operative UTI.
+CAUTI is the most common hospital infection and accounts for about 30-40% of all hospital acquired infections and is a major source of hospital sepsis and related deaths in acute care hospitals16.
+Current study examined bacterial POUTI rate in postoperative patients at Al-Thawra University Hospital along with testing for common risk factors and common pathogens associated with bacterial post operative UTI.
 In the current study, the bacterial POUTI rate was found to be 37% (144/390).
-These infections are mainly bacterial infections, and previous studies have shown that about 26% of patients who have an indwelling urinary catheter in place for 2-10 days will develop bacteriuria, and 25% of these patients will develop bacterial CAUTI.
-Our results are to some extent higher than published rates perhaps because all of the patients enrolled in this study had undergone operations and stayed longer in hospitals and had a number of risk factors that increase the opportunity of the development of bacterial CAUTI.
-Substantial research has been done on nosocomial UTIs in general; nevertheless, research on UTIs is strictly limited in postoperative patients 19-22.
+These infections are mainly bacterial infections, and previous studies have shown that about 26% of patients who have an indwelling urinary catheter in place for 2-10 days will develop bacteriuria.
+Obtained results are to some extent higher than published rates perhaps because all of the patients enrolled in this study had undergone operations and stayed longer in hospitals and had a number of risk factors that increase the opportunity of the development of bacterial CAUTI^{17,18}.
+Substantial research has been done on nosocomial UTIs in general16 (Ref); nevertheless, research on UTIs is strictly limited in postoperative patients19-22.
 In this study, a number of potential risk factors for the development of bacterial CAUTI were evaluated.
-Our results revealed that 48.5% of patients suffering from bacterial CAUTI were female sex is independently associated with postoperative UTI (OR 2.1, 95% CI 1.3-3.2); this is consistent with what has been published in other studies .
-The mean age of bacterial CAUTI patients in this study was 34.1 ± 19.3 years and it was noted that only 26.4% of these patients were over 45 years of age; this result differs from many studies that reported CAUTI is most common in patients above than 45 years .
+Obtained results revealed that 48.5% of patients suffering from bacterial CAUTI were female sex is independently associated with postoperative UTI (OR 2.1, 95% CI 1.3-3.2); this is consistent with what has been published in other studies^{23,24}.